The French Social Security System Social Security and unemployment contribution rates

 1.62%

-4. The rate of 3.45% applies to businesses eligible for the general decrease in contributions and to annual salaries lower than or equal to 3.5 times the legal minimum wage (SMIC).
+4. The rate of 3.45% applies to companies eligible for the general reduction in contributions and for annual pay of less than or equal to 3.3 times the value of Smic in force on 31 December 2023.

-• The 1st bracket comprises from the first euro to the amount of the Social security ceiling,
+• the 1st between the first euro and the Social Security ceiling,

-• The 2nd bracket comprises from the amount of the Social security ceiling to 8 times the Social security ceiling.
+• the 2nd between the Social Security ceiling and 8 times the Social Security ceiling.

-The contribution adjustment factor (127%) generates excess contributions without increasing retirement pension entitlements.
-Points are calculated using the contractual rate.
-For bracket 1, which has an overall rate of 7.87%, only 6.20% is taken into account to calculate an employee's retirement pension points.
-The rest goes to finance the scheme.
-The following are added on to the aforementioned contributions:
+The contribution call rate (127%) generates additional contributions without increasing pension entitlement.
+Points are calculated on the basis of the contractual rate.
+For bracket 1, where the overall rate is 7.87%, only 6.20% is taken into account to calculate the employee's pension points.
+The remainder contributes to the financing of the scheme.
+In addition to the contributions shown:

-• The APEC contribution, which only applies to executive employees (those with “cadre” status), on the portion of their salary amounting to 4 times the social security ceiling.
-The overall rate of this contribution is 0.06%.
+• the APEC contribution, which only applies to managerial employees, on remuneration limited to 4 times the social security ceiling.
+The overall rate is 0.06%.